aidistan-archives/atom-symbols-view-plus/README.md

 ## Usage

-Basic usage is the same as [atom/symbols-view](https://atom.io/packages/symbols-view).
-While most of new features work in the background automatically, meet them in the package configurations!
+Basic usage is the same as [atom/symbols-view](https://atom.io/packages/symbols-view), which should be familiar to all Atom users.

-Only one command you could call manually: to generate project symbols, type `generate project symbols` in the Command Palette (`ctrl+shift+p` or `cmd+shift+p`) and press `Enter`.
-A *.tags* file will appear at the root of your project in a few seconds and you may want to [gitignore *.tags* files globally](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore).
+To generate project symbols, type `generate project symbols` in the Command Palette (`ctrl+shift+p` or `cmd+shift+p`) and press `Enter`.
+A *.tags* file will be generated at the root of your project in a few seconds and you may want to [gitignore *.tags* files globally](https://help.github.com/articles/ignoring-files/#create-a-global-gitignore).

 ## License